HIGH COAST WINTER TRAIL

 THREE PEAKS 17k »

-Experience what is often called the High Coast Three Peaks – Herrestaberget, Getsvedjeberget, and Skuleberget.
-A tough challenge, but you’ll have plenty of time!
+Experience the legendary High Coast Three Peaks – Herrestaberget, Getsvedjeberget, and Skuleberget.
+A true winter adventure with time to enjoy every view.

 EXTREME 35k »